mmularski/ckad-exams/ckad-tasks/exam-0/task-05-resources/task/task-description.md

 ```

 ## Notes
-- The Deployment should remain healthy and pods should be Running.
+- Resource requests and limits should be properly configured for both CPU and memory.